I’m Rodger Douglas and I treat fibromyalgia with homeopathy. I use a body mind approach that revolves around simple and healthy living.

 It’s almost impossible to remove something so ubiquitous from our homes so the most practical approach to take is to discard the plastic items that are you come into close contact with, such as water bottles or cooking utensils.

-If the item passes the test and you feel you want to keep it then find a specific place in your home for it.
+If you feel you want to keep it then find a place in your home for it.
 If you suspect that it could be leeching harmful chemicals discard it and replace it with something made from a safer material.

 Non stick cookware is coated in Teflon.
 Teflon contains a family of chemicals that pose a risk to your health because at high temperatures they release toxic fumes.
 Studies have shown that nonstick cookware can reach dangerous temperatures in as little as 2 minutes on a stove top.